mobile app bar

 Jeff Gordon talks to with his former crew chief Ray Evernham during practice for the Daytona 500 at Daytona International Speedway.

-Gordon had always been able to break things down for Evernham and explain what was going on exactly.
-And this made the crew chief’s job incredibly easy.
-Witnessing this also led Evernham to repeat at many junctures that if a crew chief can’t work with Jeff Gordon, then they shouldn’t be anywhere near a toolbox.
+This led Evernham to repeat on many occasions over the years that if a crew chief can’t work with Gordon, then they shouldn’t be anywhere near a toolbox.
 The driver gives the answers instead of just handing them problems.
 What more can one ask for?

-Evernham continued, Back then, he had a really uncanny ability to pick out exactly what the car was doing.
+Back then, he had a really uncanny ability to pick out exactly what the car was doing.
 Didn’t know how to fix it.
-I mean, you would never want to give Jeff a wrench.
+I mean, you would never want to give Jeff a wrench,” Evernham said.

 “He didn’t know the difference between a track bar and a sway bar at that time.
-He could tell you, and we just hit it off immediately that first time, and we’ve been like brothers ever since.”
+He could tell you, and we just hit it off immediately that first time, and we’ve been like brothers ever since,” he added.

 About the author